 The condition slowly subsides over days to weeks after the initial episode.
 Some patients have residual dysequilibrium, especially with rapid head movements, probably due to permanent vestibular injury.

-Patients suspected of having vestibular neuronitis undergo an audiologic assessment Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
+If clinicians suspect vestibular neuronitis, tests should include an audiologic assessment Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
 More than 10% of people in the US have some degree of hearing loss that compromises their... read more , electronystagmography Testing Earache, hearing loss, otorrhea, tinnitus, and vertigo are the principal symptoms of ear problems.
 In addition to the ears, nose, nasopharynx, and paranasal sinuses, the teeth, tongue, tonsils... read more with caloric testing, and gadolinium-enhanced MRI of the head, with attention to the internal auditory canals to exclude other diagnoses, such as cerebellopontine angle tumor Overview of Intracranial Tumors Intracranial tumors may involve the brain or other structures (eg, cranial nerves, meninges).
 The tumors usually develop during early or middle adulthood but may develop at any age; they are... read more , brain stem hemorrhage Intracerebral Hemorrhage Intracerebral hemorrhage is focal bleeding from a blood vessel in the brain parenchyma.
 The cause is usually hypertension.
 Typical symptoms include focal neurologic deficits, often with abrupt... read more , or infarction.
 MRI may show enhancement of the vestibular nerves, consistent with inflammatory neuritis.

-Patients have severe, constant vertigo with nausea and vomiting and nystagmus towards the affected side lasting days to weeks.
+Patients have severe, constant vertigo with nausea and vomiting and nystagmus toward the unaffected side; it lasts days to weeks.

 Treatment is directed at symptoms and includes antiemetics and antihistamines or benzodiazepines; corticosteroids may also be helpful.